Signs of a Mentally Abusive Relationship

 Just the idea of telling your mentally abusive partner makes you anxious, as you know they are going to find a reason to block you from doing this.

-One of the abusive relationship signs is that you live your days in a state of fear and apprehensiveness, as they have made you think you need their approval for each and every move you make.
+One of the abusive relationships signs is that you live your days in a state of fear and apprehensiveness, as they have made you think you need their approval for each and every move you make.

 4. Your partner has no sense of humor